 Of course, every child is different and will have their own unique responses to support/interventions, and Charlise responded very quickly, which is not often the case.
 Additionally, not all teachers have the time or resources to individualize a student’s care to the degree that Charlise’s teacher did.
 Still, the aim when working with a child coping with school refusal is figuring out how to help the child’s nervous system to detect safety in the school setting.
 For many children, the best way to manage school refusal is to provide social cues that increase a student’s individual perception of safety through social engagement and playful interactions.
 Following these techniques—which unfortunately aren’t yet part of the traditional educational lexicon but are backed by neuroscience—will lead to more compassion and creativity in solving the challenge of school refusal.

-Please join our newsletter at the bottom of the page for infrequent emails with information about Dr. Delahooke’s upcoming online course.
+Please join our newsletter at the bottom of the page for infrequent emails with information about Dr. Delahooke’s new offerings.